regulatory-genomics/Genomic_Benchmark/README.md

-Benchmark for DNA sequence-based model
+## Benchmark for DNA sequence-based model

+Genomic_Benchmark is a Python package for benchmarking DNA sequence-based models.
+The package provides dataset download and processing functionality for various genomic tasks, including enhancer prediction and eQTL prediction.

 ## Installation